Bikini, Atoll

 Bikini Atoll Today

-Atomic Veterans Receive $75,000 for Cancer form Nuclear Testing
+Atomic Veterans Receive $75,000 for Cancer form Nuclear Test

-Bikini Atoll: The Aftereffect of the U.S. Government’s Nuclear Testing
+Bikini Atoll: The Aftereffect of the U.S. Government’s Nuclear Test

 U.S. nuclear testing in the 1940s and 1950s contaminated Bikini Atoll and Enewetak Atoll in the Marshall Islands with radiation.